Skip to main content

 multiplayer.set_multiplayer_peer(peer)

-Step 6: Export the Game Server and Zip it
+Step 5: Export and Zip

 1. In Godot, go to Project → Export